telerik/blazor-docs/components/fileselect/events.md

 * `Name`- `string` - the file name.
 * `Size` - `long` - the file size in bytes.
 * `Extension` - `string` - the file extension.
-* `InvalidExtension` - `bool` - a boolean flag indicating whether the file has an extension that is * `within the specified ones.
+* `InvalidExtension` - `bool` - a boolean flag indicating whether the file has an extension that is not within the specified ones.
-* `InvalidMinFileSize` - `bool` - a boolean flag indicating whether the file has a size below the * `minimum.
+* `InvalidMinFileSize` - `bool` - a boolean flag indicating whether the file has a size below the minimum.
 * `InvalidMaxFileSize` - `bool` - a boolean flag indicating whether the file exceeds the max file size.
-* `Stream`- `FileInfoStream` - a stream that can be used to upload the file to memory, file system or * `other.
+* `Stream`- `FileInfoStream` - a stream that can be used to upload the file to memory, file system or other.
 It's used to asynchronously get the byte array data of the file.

 >caption Handle the OnSelect event of the FileSelect